SebastienSiva/ITEC_D2L_TOOLS/total_course_assessment/FAQ.md

 ### Should I keep or remove students who were present for only some of the relevant assessments?

-To get consistant results across all sections, refer to your course coordinator's guidance on this.
+We do not include students who are receiving a _W_ or _NF_ (No show Fail) in this assessment.
+If there is a more nuanced situation, refer to your course coordinator's guidance on this.